 Being under the influence of alcohol and/or drugs on school grounds is prohibited by both school and school district policies.
-In most cases students are minors, so their possession of alcohol and/or drugs may also be a criminal offence.
-Use of these substances also interferes seriously with a student's capacity to learn.
 County Central High School has a zero-tolerance policy towards drugs and alcohol.
 Any student either in possession of or under the influence of alcohol and/or drugs is subject to immediate suspension from school for up to five days, in addition to whatever additional action the school administration may feel is appropriate.
 A second offence may result not only in a further suspension, but also a referral to addictions counseling or a recommendation for expulsion.
 This also applies to students who are participating in extracurricular activities or sports programs.